The Sweet: First album

-In March 1971 RCA issued "Funny Funny", written by Chinn and Chapman, which became the group's first international hit, climbing to the Top 20 on many of the world's charts.
+In March 1971, RCA issued "Funny, Funny", written by Chinn and Chapman, which became the group's first international hit, climbing to the Top 20 on many of the world's charts.
 EMI reissued their 1970 single "All You'll Ever Get from Me" (May 1971) and it again failed to chart.
-Their next RCA release "Co-Co" (June 1971) went to number two in the U.K. and their follow up single, "Alexander Graham Bell" (October 1971), only went to No. 33.
+Their next RCA release "Co-Co" (June 1971) went to number two in the UK and their follow up single, "Alexander Graham Bell" (October 1971), only went to No. 33.
 These tracks still featured session musicians on the instruments with the quartet providing only the vocals.

-Sweet's first full LP album, Funny How Sweet Co-Co Can Be, was released in November 1971.
+The Sweet's first full LP album, Funny How Sweet Co-Co Can Be, was released in November 1971.
 It contained a collection of the band's recent singles, supplemented by some new Chinn/Chapman tunes (including "Chop Chop" and "Tom Tom Turnaround") and pop covers (such as the Lovin' Spoonful's "Daydream" and the Supremes' "Reflections").
 The album, recorded at Nova Studios in London, was produced by Phil Wainman and engineered by Richard Dodd and Eric Holland.
 It was not a serious contender on the charts.